TomaszWoloszyn983/shopping-list-application/README.md

     * CSS3 - A language used to style HTML and XHTML documents presentations in web development.
     * Gitpod - Online integrated development environment.
     * GitHub - Version control service used for storing and sharing development projects.
+    * Heroku - a container-based cloud platform where developers can deploy their projects.

 ## Testing